FoConrad/PPO-MxNet/README.md

 *This code also origionally worked on with Chien-chein Huang and Sean Welleck as part of a larger project*

+`Please note, this code was ripped out of a larger project and as such the organization may not make perfect sense.
+I will clean this up if I have time`

 The goal of this repository is to create running [PPO](https://openai.com/blog/openai-baselines-ppo/) code (completely based off of OpenAI's [baselines](https://github.com/openai/baselines)) using MxNet, as